voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 There's still a big issue: these scores only represent the people already signed up and verified on United.

-We still have a long way to go before everyone's joined us.
+We still have a long way to go before everyone's joined.
 Until then, our earliest adopters won't necessarily be a representative sample of the electorate at large.

 If United is dominated by one group, it would be too easy for people to dismiss these scores.